Pathfinder (1987 film)

-Pathfinder (original title in Sami: Ofelaš; and in Norwegian: Veiviseren) is a 1987 Norwegian action-adventure film written and directed by Nils Gaup.
-It is based on an old Sami legend.
+Pathfinder (original title in Sámi: Ofelaš; and in Norwegian: Veiviseren) is a 1987 Norwegian action-adventure film written and directed by Nils Gaup.
+It is based on an old Sámi legend.

-It was the first full-length film in Sami, and it was nominated for the Academy Award for Best Foreign Language Film in 1988.
+It was the first full-length film in Sámi, and it was nominated for the Academy Award for Best Foreign Language Film in 1988.
 The leading role was played by Mikkel Gaup as Aigin.
 Nils-Aslak Valkeapää played one of the parts as well as writing the music to the film, together with Kjetil Bjerkestrand and Marius Müller.

 Name

-The film is called "Ofelaš", which means 'guide' in the Saami language.
-In Norwegian it is called "Veiviseren", which roughly translates to 'pathfinder' which is also the English title.
+The film is called Ofelaš, which means 'guide' in the Saami language.
+In Norwegian it is called Veiviseren, which roughly translates to 'pathfinder' which is also the English title.

 Plot

-In Finnmark around AD 1000, a young Sami named Aigin comes home from hunting to find his family massacred by the Tchudes or Chudes.
-He flees to a place where he can find friends and relatives, and is chased by the Chudes.
-He is wounded but makes his way to a community of other Samis who live some distance away.
-Upon reaching the others, Aigin's wound is treated by Raste, the noaidi (pathfinder) of the group.
-He gets into a debate with them about how to face the Chude attackers: some argue for meeting them in battle, while others maintain they should all run away toward the coast.
+In Finnmark around AD 1000, Raste, the noaidi (pathfinder) of group of Sámi is heard saying that he has seen his spirit animal, a bull reindeer, for the final time in his life, a terrible omen.
+Meanwhile, a young man named Aigin comes home from hunting to find his family massacred by a raiding group of Chudes.
+A tumbling ski gives away his hiding place, and he flees in panic, pursued by the Chudes, who fire at him with crossbows.
+He is wounded but makes his way to a community of other Sámis who live some distance away.
+Aigin's wound is treated by Raste, the noaidi.
+He gets into a debate with the Sámis about how to face the Chude attackers: some argue for meeting them in battle, while others maintain they should all leave toward the coast, where they might find help from other Sámis.
 Aigin and some of the other hunters remain to meet the Chudes, while the remainder of the group flee.
-The hunters, except Aigin, who hides, are quickly killed by the numerically superior Chudes, but Raste is kept alive and tortured.
-To prevent the torture, Aigin reveals himself and offers to act as a pathfinder for the Chudes to the coastal settlement, where a large number of Samis live.
-Raste is nevertheless killed by the Chudes.
+The hunters, except Aigin and Raste, who hide, are quickly killed by the numerically superior Chudes.
+Raste gives his mystic drum to Aigin, and confronts the Chudes, who beat and torture him.
+To prevent the torture, Aigin reveals himself and offers to act as a guide for the Chudes to the coastal settlement.
+Raste is killed in secret by the Chudes, who steal his personal knife.
+The Sámis reach the coastal settlement but find that the menfolk are away from the village on a hunting expedition.
+They secretly watch for the arrival of the Chudes, and see Aigin guiding them, declaring him a traitor.